 Eve lifted her head once more.
 She smiled with relief.
-It pleased her to head such words of loyalty from the young vixen, and from the look in her eyes, she meant every word.
+It pleased her to hear such words of loyalty from the young vixen, and the look in her eyes told her she meant every word.
 Perhaps her jealousy toward Michael was unfounded after all.
 He was still under her control, and Mara still desired to serve her.
 She decided to wait for events to progress further before lashing out at either of them again.

 “I only ask when we leave.
 I want to look after my mentor as long as I can.”
 Mara’s sincerity only made the lady calm further.